 Core faculty comprises Mechanical Engineering Faculty in all ranks with tenure or tenure-track appointments, and research, emeritus, and joint appointments.
 Faculty with adjunct and affiliate ranks are not included.

 Appointment and responsibilities of a Doctoral Reading Committee

 After the General Examination, the Graduate Program Coordinator uses MyGrad Program to inform the Dean of The Graduate School of at least three members of the supervisory committee who will serve on the reading committee.
 At least one of the members of the reading committee must hold an endorsement to chair doctoral committees.
 The reading committee is appointed to read and approve the dissertation.
-It is the responsibility of a reading committee to (a) ensure that the dissertation is a significant contribution to knowledge and is an acceptable piece of scholarly writing; (b) determine the appropriateness of a candidate's dissertation as a basis for issuing a warrant for a Final Examination and; (c) approve a candidate's dissertation.
+It is the responsibility of a reading committee to (a) ensure that the dissertation is a significant contribution to knowledge and is an acceptable piece of scholarly writing; (b) determine the appropriateness of a candidate's dissertation as a basis for issuing a Committee Signature Form for a Final Examination and; (c) approve a candidate's dissertation.